History of online games: Networked host-based systems

 In the summer of 1973, Maze War was first written at NASA's Ames Research Center in California by high school summer interns using Imlac PDS-1 computers.
 The authors added two-player capability by connecting two IMLAC computers with serial cables.
 Since two computers were involved, as opposed to "dumb terminals", they could use formatted protocol packets to send information to each other, so this could be considered the first peer-to-peer computer video game.
 It could also be called the first first-person shooter.

 In 1983, Gary Tarolli wrote a flight simulator demonstration program for Silicon Graphics workstation computers.
 In 1984, networking capabilities were added by connecting two machines using serial cables just as had been done with the IMLACs for Mazewar at NASA eleven years earlier.
 Next, XNS support was added, allowing multiple stations to play over an Ethernet, just as with the Xerox version of Mazewar.
 In 1986, UDP support was added (port 5130), making SGI Dogfight the first game to ever use the Internet protocol suite.
 The packets used, though, were broadcast packets, which meant that the game was limited to a single network segment; it could not cross a router, and thus could not be played across the Internet.
 Around 1989, IP multicast capability was added, and the game became playable between any compatible hosts on the Internet, assuming that they had multicast access (which was quite uncommon).
-The multicast address is 224.0.1.2, making this only the third multicast application (and the first game) to receive an address assignment, with only the VMTP protocol (224.0.1.0) and the Network Time Protocol (224.0.1.1) having arrived earlier.